Scientific Review Branch (SRB)

 The branch also assembles technical evaluation groups of extramural scientists to evaluate contract proposals that arrive in response to requests for proposals issued by the institute.

-SRB Scientific Review Officers (SROs) oversee the initial peer-review process, managing study sections, organizing special emphasis panel review meetings as needed, and recruiting scientists outside of NIH to serve as peer reviewers.
+SRB Scientific Review Officers (SROs) oversee all aspects of the peer-review process, managing study sections, organizing special emphasis panel review meetings as needed, and recruiting scientists outside of NIH to serve as peer reviewers.

-To review grant applications, SRB relies on eight study sections or, when appropriate, special emphasis panels, convened for expertise in a specific area of science.
+To review grant applications, SRB relies on eight study sections or, when appropriate, special emphasis panels (SEPs), convened for expertise in a specific area of science.
 Select the Study Sections and Special Emphasis Panels link to learn more.